Donk970/TechnoArugula/README.md

 ## Putting it Together
 This is how I did it.
 ## What's next
-- Making better cabinets
+- Making better root chambers
+- Adding CO2 enrichment
--
+- Adding cooling